harlanray/DeflektWEB/README.md

 ## Acknowledgments

-  - Inspired by the actual labels whom allow their artists the freedom to do their work comfortably without major refactoring & restrictions.
+  - Inspired by the actual record labels whom allow their artists the freedom to do their work comfortably without major refactoring & restrictions.